 Even with a pay cut, non-exempt employees – hourly wage earners who make less than a certain amount per week – are generally guaranteed overtime pay.
 An exempt employee would be one that met the criteria for not being entitled to overtime pay.
 This means earning at least a certain amount of money and meeting certain “duties tests (salaried workers are classified as exempt).

-Like in Western Europe countries, workers in the USA with individual employment contracts or protections under union contracts are typically shielded from salary or wage reductions during the periods covered by those contracts.
+Like in Western European countries, workers in the USA with individual employment contracts or protections under union contracts are typically shielded from salary or wage reductions during the periods covered by those contracts.
 In those situations, an employer cannot arbitrarily cut your pay or change your hours.

 How much they can reduce?

 If you’re an employee who isn’t protected by a bargaining agreement or employment contract, there is no set amount that you have to be paid.
-However, employers cannot reduce wages to a level which is lower than the minimum wage in their state.
+However, employers cannot reduce wages to a level that is lower than the minimum wage in their state.

 There is a big difference between the work situations in the Western European countries and those in the USA.
-People in Europe are better protected that their US counterparts as they will have contracts and unions, whereas in the USA a lot of workers are there at will.
+People in Europe are better protected than their US counterparts as they will have contracts and unions, whereas in the USA a lot of workers are there at will.

 However, in both areas, the employees have certain legal rights, which employers have to stick to.

 For those of you who find this too risky, why don’t you start earning extra money as your own boss simultaneously?
 You can work from home on your own website in your own time.
 And who knows you might be able to quit that job in the future.

 Possible?
 Yes with the right support anybody can do it.
 I have reviewed one of the best internet business support programs and if interested to learn how it works, click here and maybe you are in with a big surprise!